 The Pond Journal

-The Seasons – A Year of Nature Journaling (also available as individual studies for each of the four seasons)
+The Seasons – A Year of Nature Journaling (a bundle of individual studies for all four seasons)

 All of these resources feature McCatty’s gorgeously detailed ink-and-watercolor artwork.
 They are so beautifully done that you might want to frame some of the pages!